-Helicopter Association International (HAI), a not-for-profit 501(c)(6) trade association, seeks qualified persons or vendors to design and conduct aviation-related professional development and education courses to be held in conjunction with HAI HELI-EXPO 2015 (March 2–5, 2015), as outlined in the specifications of this Request for Proposals (RFP).
+Helicopter Association International (HAI), a not-for-profit 501(c)(6) trade association, seeks qualified persons or vendors to design and conduct aviation-related professional development and education courses to be held in conjunction with HAI HELI-EXPO 2016 (February 29–March 3, 2016), as outlined in the specifications of this Request for Proposals (RFP).

 I. ORGANIZATIONAL OVERVIEW

 HAI produces HAI HELI-EXPO®, the world’s largest trade show dedicated to the international helicopter industry.
-HAI HELI-EXPO 2014 in Anaheim, California included more than 19,000 attendees and over 700 exhibitors.
+HAI HELI-EXPO 2015 in Orlando, Florida, included more than 18,000 attendees and over 700 exhibitors.
 HAI also publishes ROTOR® magazine and the daily e-newsletter RotorNews®.

-For more than 60 years, HAI has dedicated resources to providing professional development and educational opportunities to the international helicopter community, including at HAI’s annual trade show, HAI HELI-EXPO.
-The HAI Education Program has been developed in close coordination with leading educators and aviation experts, with the purpose of addressing topics of importance to helicopter professionals and that will promote the effectiveness and safety of helicopter operations.
-Currently, HAI offers three venues for educational opportunities: the Professional Education courses, the Rotor Safety Challenge, and the Manufacturer Technical Briefings, all at HAI HELI-EXPO.
+For more than 60 years, HAI has dedicated resources to provide professional development and educational opportunities to the international helicopter community, including at HAI’s annual trade show, HAI HELI-EXPO.
+The HAI Professional Education Program has been developed in close coordination with leading educators and aviation experts, with the purpose of addressing topics of importance to helicopter professionals and promoting the effectiveness and safety of helicopter operations.
+Currently, HAI offers two primary venues for professional development and educational opportunities: the annual Professional Education Program and the Rotor Safety Challenge, both at HAI HELI-EXPO.

-Each Professional Education course offered at HAI HELI-EXPO is chosen for its ability to strengthen essential skills of helicopter professionals in one of five areas: Safety, Pilot Skills, Maintenance Skills, Management Skills, and Career Development.
+Each professional education course offered at HAI HELI-EXPO is chosen for its ability to strengthen essential skills of helicopter professionals in one of five areas: Operational Safety, Pilot Skills, Maintenance Skills, Management Skills, and Career Development.
 Selected courses are also distinctive in their ability to clearly and thoughtfully address issues of importance to those working in the helicopter industry and to provide current, comprehensive information that helicopter professionals can use as a basis for effective decision-making in a rapidly changing work environment.

-HAI professional education courses at HAI HELI-EXPO 2014 included 28 different courses attended by nearly 900 students.
+HAI Professional Education courses at HAI HELI-EXPO 2015 included 26 different courses attended by over 800 students.
 Attendees from around the world included employees of helicopter operators, government agencies, consulting firms, hospitals, maintenance facilities, manufacturers, police departments, flight or airframe and powerplant schools, or were self-employed.

 II.
 PRESENT NEED FOR VENDOR SERVICES